By Luis Torres, Staff Writer

 Kahne was a good versatile driver, and while he wasn’t Tony Stewart in terms of accomplishments, he adapted from sprint cars to stock cars better than others.
 It’s not an easy transition, and after his tenure at Yates in 2002, he exceeded expectations beyond belief and he’ll be missed in the NASCAR world.

 Fortunately, Kahne is far from done driving behind the wheel as we’ll see him on the dirt tracks where health shouldn’t be an issue, and it’ll give him more time to become a family man.
 Who knows, he could have an even more spectacular racing career in World of Outlaws.

 His race team is among the best with Daryn Pittman.
 This year’s Knoxville Nationals winner and former NASCAR driver Brad Sweet has represented him proudly over the years.

 With this in mind, I’ll still keep an eye on Kahne’s post-NASCAR career because like his drivers in World of Outlaws have done for him, he has made my state proud with a nice NASCAR career.

 Tuesday’s announcement truly marked the end of drivers from the Evergreen State competing in NASCAR’s highest level that have remained competitive for a large part of their careers.

-What about Jesse Little, son of Spokane’s Chad Little, who could also pan out in Cup?
+What about Jesse Little, son of Spokane’s Chad Little, who may have a prominent shot in Cup?